Cesarbautista10/WT32-SC01-Plus-ESP32/README.md

 main()
 ```

-## Image Display

-The following code snippet demonstrates how to display an image on the WT32-SC01 Plus module using the `wt32sc01py`  and `uFT6336U` libraries.
+The following code snippet demonstrates the result of the code on the WT32-SC01 Plus module using the wt32sc01py and uFT6336U libraries.

 ![result](./images/result.jpg)

-##
+This layout includes the example code and the image showing the result of the integration on the WT32-SC01 Plus module.

 ## Additional Resources